Mystic-Forge/Bestitched-Docs/gameplay/resources.md

 # Resources
 ## Buttons
 A generic drop from most structures and enemies.
-Used as currency
+Used as currency.

 ## Soul
 A fuel source for various structures.